-This week it occurred to me that when you try to do a great deal of things and make the most of your time, you can get yourself lost in the process.
+This week I learned that when you try to make the absolute most of your time, you may get yourself lost in the process.

-I understand now that this is how some other people must feel from time to time about their work, but usually I’m a pretty peaceful kind of guy so all this was news to me.
-The past week I had all the time in the world and had the island at my feet, I witnessed every sunrise and sunset, even did some nocturnal photography.
-For all this trouble I am now left with fragmented memories and I’m in a bit of a dazed state.
+I understand this is how other people feel from time to time about their work, but usually I’m an easygoing kind of guy so all it was news to me.
+This past week I had all the time in the world and had the entire island at my feet, I witnessed every single sunrise and sunset, even did some night photography.
+For all my trouble I am now left with fragmented memories and I’m in a bit of a dazed state.

-Most afternoons I tried to get some sleep, sometimes I would come home from a morning session and go to bed at 9:00 AM (my morning sessions start at 3:00 AM), waking up in the afternoon at 3:00 PM and finding myself confused at the computer, seeing photos of lighthouses, fog, birds and whales, scratching my head asking myself ‘when did I see these things again?’.
-Everything is a bit of a blur when each day is split up in two smaller but equally long and taxing days.
+Most afternoons I tried to get some sleep, sometimes I would come home from a morning session and go to bed at 9:00 AM (my morning sessions start at 3:00 AM).
+Waking up again at 3:00 PM I’d find myself confused at the computer, seeing photos of lighthouses, fog, birds and whales, scratching my head and asking myself ‘when did I see these things again?’.
+Everything is a bit of a blur when each day is split up in 2 smaller but equally long and taxing days.

-In this shot you can see what it’s like at Cape St. Mary’s.
-The tourists come walking in from the parking a lot 1400 metres away and stay for a while to watch the show on the Rock from a short distance.
-Some of the Gannets have even started to nest off Bird Rock and on the cliffs of the Cape.
+In the shot above you can see what it’s like at Cape St. Mary’s.
+The tourists come walking in from the parking a lot 1400 m away and stay for a while to watch the show on the Rock from a short distance.
+Some of the gannets have even started to nest off Bird Rock and on the cliffs of the Cape.

-One of the week’s many gorgeous sunsets, shortly after this I was driving home on the TCH and then the sky really lit up like it was on fire.
+The next shot is one of this week’s many gorgeous sunsets.
+Shortly after this I was driving home on the TCH when the sky really lit up, it was like it was on fire.
 Just goes to show you should never leave before sunset is really over.

-Most visiting tourists I saw at Cape Spear were disappointed by the fog, some of them drove all the way out to Cape Spear, just to turn around at the sight of it, don’t they know that fog clears up?
-By the time it took me to walk around and see everything the fog had cleared up a few times and come back again too.
+Most visitors I saw at Cape Spear were disappointed by the fog, some of them drove all the way out to Cape Spear, just to turn around at the sight of it, don’t they know that fog clears up?
+By the time it took me to walk around and see everything the fog had cleared up a few times and come back again too:

-This may look serene enough, but even Cape Spear has its own nocturnal culture these days.
-Just when I thought everyone had left and I was alone, the youth of St. John’s came speeding down the Cape Spear Drive, thinking they were part of some Newfie version of the Fast and the Furious.
-They revved their engines loudly, did some spins, honked their horns, and left again.
-Sigh.
+This last shot may look serene enough, but even Cape Spear has its own nocturnal culture these days.
+Just when I thought everyone had left and I was alone, the youth of St. John’s came speeding down Cape Spear Drive, imagining themselves part of some east coast version of the Fast and the Furious.
+They revved their engines loudly, did some spins, honked their horns, and left again…